All the Cryptocurrency news and information you need.

 Paris and Brussels terrorist attacks called for this change

-This sudden push for amendments came amid increased regulatory debate about cryptocurrencies following the 2015 terrorist attacks in Paris.
+This sudden push for amendments came amid an increased regulatory debate about cryptocurrencies following the 2015 terrorist attacks in Paris.
 Much of the debate focused on the anonymity provided by cryptocurrency exchanges and prepaid cards.

 The proposal for the amendment came within a week of Europe’s central law enforcement authority, Europol, published a report explicitly stating that there is no evidence of ISIS using bitcoin as a means to finance its activities.